uhppoted/uhppoted-dll/doc/csharp.md

 ID    controller serial number door  door ID [1..4]

-Returns a DoorControl class with populated with the controller door configuration if the call succeeded.
+Returns a DoorControl class populated with the controller door configuration if the call succeeded.

 Throws a UhppotedException if the call failed.
 ```